Q: What grants are available under the Business Support Grant – July 2021?

 A Business Activity Statement (BAS) is required as evidence that your business has an annual turnover of more than $75,000.
-If you are unable to provide a BAS, you must provide business bank statements to evidence that your business activities in the 2018-19 or 2019‑20 financial year meet the eligibility criteria.
+If you are unable to provide a BAS, you must provide business bank statements or audited financial statements to evidence that your business activities in the 2019-20 or 2020‑21 financial year meet the eligibility criteria.

 The BAS registration threshold for not-for-profit organisations is $150,000 so it is possible to have annual turnover greater than $75,000 but not be registered.
-The application form will request not-for-profit organisations not registered for GST to attach evidence that annual turnover is greater than $75,000.
+Not-for-profit organisations that are not registered for GST are asked to upload evidence with their application that annual turnover is greater than $75,000.

 Q: What are acceptable versions of BAS?